Clustering with Non-adaptive Subset Queries: Introduction

 \begin{theorem} [\Cref{cor:3-s-LB}, restated] Any non-adaptive $k$-clustering algorithm that is only allowed to query subsets of size at most $s$ must make at least $\smash{\Omega(\max(n^2/s^2, n))}$ queries. \end{theorem}

 \Cref{thm:1-informal,thm:nloglogn-informal} above show that this can be bypassed by allowing larger subset queries.
-However, some of these queries are of size $\Omega(n)$, and this raises the question, \emph{is there a near-linear non-adaptive algorithm which only queries subsets of size at most $O(\sqrt{n})$?} We answer this in the affirmative, implying that our lower bound is tight in terms of $s$.
+However, some of these queries are of size $\Omega(n)$, and this raises the question, \emph{is there a near-linear non-adaptive algorithm which only queries subsets of size at most $O(\sqrt{n})$?} We answer this in the affirmative, implying that our lower bound is tight in terms of $s$.\footnote{Since the preliminary version of this work, \cite{DBLP:conf/colt/BlackMS25} obtained a non-adaptive $\widetilde{O}(n^2/s^2)$ query algorithm, subsuming \Cref{thm:bounded-2-informal}.}

 \begin{theorem} [\Cref{thm:bounded-2}, informal] For any $s \in [2,\sqrt{n}]$, there is a non-adaptive $k$-clustering algorithm making $\widetilde{O}(n^2k/s^2)$ subset queries of size at most $s$. \end{theorem}